-You can connect directly to Holistics by following this instruction
+You can connect directly to Holistics by following these instructions.

-If you don't have your own Data Warehouse, there are 2 approaches:
+If you don't have your own database/Data Warehouse, there are 2 approaches:

 - Connect Directly to your production database or replica.

 To get started with Holistics, first you need to connect your database to Holistics.
 From Manage Tab or Data Source page, click on "Add Data Source", and fill in necessary information about your database.

 These are the checklist of a successful connection to Holistics

-- Allows Holistics to connect to your DB server: White-list IP addresses, or Setting Up SSH Tunnel
+- Allows Holistics to connect to your DB server: Allowing Holistics IP addresses, or Setting Up SSH Tunnel

 - Create a database user for Holistics